pvand/Motorstate_detection_and_metrics/README.md

-# Motorstate Detection and Mobility Metrics Repository
+# Motor-state Detection and Mobility Metrics Repository

 **Purpose**
 This repository contains pseudocode and algorithm descriptions used for the detection of motor states and associated metrics from head motion capture and AR systems.